it-at-m/digiwf-core/digiwf-integrations/digiwf-cosys-integration/README.md

 To let you try out the integration artifact with the DigiWF Tasklist application we provided some test process resources.
 You'll find them in digiwf-cosys-integration-service/src/test/resources/process.

 Just deploy these into your engine together with the StreamingTemplateV02 from digiwf-connector-service.
-Boot your local environment and start the process "Cosys GenerateDocument Test".
+Boot your local environment and start the process "Cosys GenerateDocument Test (Streaming)".